-Rav Eliyahu Chaim b’Reb Klonymus Kalman Rosen z”l (1899, Poland – 1984, Jerusalem) was orphaned as a child and devoted himself to Torah study.
-At the age of 12, already respected for his knowledge and diligence, R’ Eliyahu Chaim discovered the teachings of Rebbe Nachman through an encounter with a Breslover chossid.
+R’ Eliyahu Chaim b’Reb Klonymus Kalman Rosen z”l (1899, Poland – 1984, Jerusalem) was orphaned as a child and devoted himself to Torah study.
+At the age of 12, already respected for his knowledge and diligence, he discovered the teachings of Rebbe Nachman through an encounter with a Breslover chossid.

-During the Stalin era, both R’ Eliyahu Chaim and fellow Breslover chassid, R’ Levi Yitzchak Bender z”l, risked their lives to save Jewish families from starvation.
+During the Stalin era, both R’ Eliyahu Chaim and fellow Breslover chassid, Rav Levi Yitzchak Bender z”l, risked their lives to save Jewish families from starvation.
 For their activities, they were arrested by the KGB in 1936 but miraculously escaped a death sentence.
 The night before his scheduled execution, R’ Eliyahu Chaim described how he davened for Hashem’s mercy as he never had before.
-He once remarked to students: “If only I could still have the same kavana (intention) in my tefilos (prayers) as I did that night.”
+He once told his students, “If only I could still have the same kavana (intention) in my tefilos (prayers) as I did that night.”

-In 1937 R’ Eliyahu Chaim managed to flee to Eretz Yisrael where he founded the Breslov Yeshiva in Meah Shaarim.
-He was respected as one of the leading elders of the Breslov community and, together with R’ Levi Yitzchak, headed the Yeshiva until about 1983, when health issues arose.
+In 1937 R’ Eliyahu Chaim managed to flee the communist regime and immigrated to Eretz Yisrael where he co-founded the Central Breslov Yeshiva in Meah Shaarim, Jerusalem.
+He was respected as one of the leading elders of the Breslov community and, together with Rav Levi Yitzchak, headed the yeshiva until about 1983, when health issues arose.
 He passed away on the 20th of Kislev 5745 (December, 1984).